OZEV eligible Solar compatible

 Connectivity, Power, and Charger Standards

 Cord Zero runs at 7.4kW, the standard fast-charging rate for UK homes.
-It supports both Wi-Fi and 4G for reliable, seamless operation and remote access, which is handy if your Wi-Fi is spotty near the driveway.
+It supports both Wi-Fi and 4G with automatic switching for remote access, which is handy if your Wi-Fi is spotty near the driveway.
+The unit is IP65 rated for weather resistance with an IK08 impact rating, and is rated to operate from -30°C to +50°C.

 Warranty Terms and What to Check Before Buying